Indian Wells: Jack Draper defeats Andy Murray in straight sets to reach R16 | www.lokmattimes.com

 Only two points were awarded to the returner in the opening five games of set two, in contrast, as serve dominance predominated.
 Everything changed when Draper broke for 4-2, and in the following game, he survived 15/40 before breaking from 40/0 to seal the victory.

-Next up for Draper will be top seed Carlos Alcaraz, after the Spaniard defeated Tallon Griekspoor 7-6(4), 6-3.
+Next up for Draper will be top seed Carlos Alcaraz, after the Spard defeated Tallon Griekspoor 7-6(4), 6-3.

 "I've looked up to Andy since I was so young.
 I watched him win Wimbledon for the first time in 2013 and then I've had the opportunity to get to know him and practise with him often since 2019.
 He's a really special person, a great champion, great human being and I'm privileged to play against him on this court," ATP.com quoted Draper as saying.